Tilings in quasi-random $k$-partite hypergraphs: Introduction

-Compared with the construction in Theorem~\ref{cons1}, Theorem~\ref{main} tells that in a $p$-dense $k$-partite $k$-graph, if the density $p$ is larger than $1/2$, one can relax the partite minimum codegree to be vanishing for ensuring all $k$-partite $k$-graph factors.
-We naturally consider another direction, i.e. whether we can relax denseness condition to guarantee $k$-parite $k$-graph factors, given the partite minimum codegree larger than $n/2$.
-Our last result proves that denseness condition actually can be removed in this situation.
+Based on the construction in Theorem~\ref{cons1}, Theorem~\ref{main} indicates that in a $p$-dense $k$-partite $k$-graph, if the density $p$ is larger than $1/2$, the partite minimum codegree can be relaxed to vanish while still ensuring all $k$-partite $k$-graph factors.
+We naturally consider another direction: whether we can relax denseness condition and still guarantee $k$-partite $k$-graph factors, assuming that the partite minimum codegree is larger than $n/2$.
+Our final result shows that in this case, denseness condition can actually be removed.